Outboard Motor Maintenance

 When the outboard is used in a saltwater environment, it is important to clean the engine inside and out with fresh water as soon as possible after finishing for the day.
 Also, check anodes are intact and in place.
 A good habit is to periodically inspect the outboard for white powdering around connections and blistering paintwork, indicating signs of galvanic corrosion.

-Safety – Kill Cord
+Outboard Boats - Using the Kill Cord

 When the boat is underway, and for the safety of the crew and passengers, the helmsman must always be attached to the boat with the kill cord.
 If the helmsman falls out of the boat and the kill cord is attached, the engine will switch off, thus preventing a catastrophic accident.
 If the helmsman falls overboard without being attached, the engine will continue to run without steerage.
 In many cases due to the handing of the prop the outboard will swing to one side taking the boat on a circular route back to the vicinity where the helmsman has fallen into the water.
 A spare kill cord is an essential spare part to be kept aboard.